Port Arthur massacre: Legacy

 Tasmanian Police records from the incident are in the care of the Tasmanian Archive and Heritage Office.
 A memorial service on the 20th anniversary of the massacre had over 500 people in attendance.

-A 1997 documentary, In Cold Blood by Bryan Bruce, compared common traits between three mass murderers - Martin Bryant (Port Arthur), Thomas Hamilton (Dunblane) and David Gray (Aramoana), to understand why mass killings were on the increase and ways to prevent them in future.

 In 2007, Tasmanian playwright Tom Holloway dealt with the massacre in his play Beyond the Neck.
 Tasmanian composer Matthew Dewey also deals with these issues in his first symphony.
 The case was also covered by Casefile True Crime Podcast on 11 February 2017.

+The 2019 album Tasmania by Australian psychedelic rock/pop band Pond contains a song that is partly about the massacre, titled "The Boys Are Killing Me".

 The 2021 feature film Nitram is based on the event and won the 2021 CinefestOZ Film Prize.

 Conspiracy theories

-Following the massacre, many pro-gun activists in Australia began falsely promoting conspiracy theories about the massacre.
+Following the massacre, many pro-gun activists in Australia began promoting conspiracy theories about the massacre.
 The book Deadly Deception at Port Arthur, a pseudoscientific text written by Joe Vialls in 1999, is often cited by conspiracy theorists, as is the 2016 film Bryant – The Port Arthur Massacre by actor Paul Moder, though neither of these are credible sources.

 One of the most popular conspiracy theories regarding the attacks involves the idea that the attacks were carried out by the government to strengthen gun laws, or that the government had prior knowledge of the attacks, claims that have been openly promoted by several members and candidates of right-wing populist parties such as One Nation and the Shooters, Fishers and Farmers Party (SFF).
 Often referenced cited as supposed evidence for this conspiracy theory is a quote from then-New South Wales Premier Barrie Unsworth where he famously declared in 1987 that it would take a mass shooting in Tasmania to change Australia's gun laws, with the quote being referenced by One Nation and founder leader Pauline Hanson herself, despite Hanson denying she believed in conspiracy theories about the event.